Skip to Main Content

 In Class Workshop, 60-75 minutes

-This FYS workshop was developed by an interdisciplinary faculty/staff team to introduce first year students to the concept of mental self-care through mindfulness and offer focused learning on how college students can incorporate a mindfulness-based approach in their academic, emotional, and interpersonal lives.
+This FYS workshop was developed by an interdisciplinary faculty/staff/student team to introduce first year students to the foundations of mindfulness and offer focused experiential learning on how college students can incorporate a mindfulness-based approach in their academic, emotional, and interpersonal lives.
 During this workshop, students will discover the scope of mindfulness, be guided through three specific mindfulness skill practices to experience the benefits, first-hand, and learn of various mindfulness-based resources on and off-campus.
 The workshop is designed to emphasize self-awareness, perspective taking, creativity, and reducing biases.

-This year, workshops will be led primarily by students.
+Workshops will be led primarily by trained student presenters.
 Students training to become future presenters may also observe these workshops.
-While we will attempt to staff every workshop request, we have a small (but growing!) group of student presenters and may not be able to accommodate every request.
+While we will attempt to staff all workshop requests, we have a small (but growing!) group of student presenters and may not be able to accommodate every request.
+We will reply and confirm all workshops by email.

 Contact information: